-The government-wide financial statements report information on all of the activities of the primary government.
+The government-wide financial statements report information on all the activities of the primary government.
 For the most part, the effect of interfund activity has been removed from these statements.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.

 The statement of activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include 1) charges to customers who purchase, use or directly benefit from goods, services or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
-Taxes and other items not properly included among program revenues are reported instead as general revenues.